tritania/Pugna/README.md

 ## Commands ##
 * /pg        Gives access to all administrative commands
 * /bounty    Allows players to place bounties on other players
+* /board     Gives access to all scoreboard commands
+* /dchest    Gives access to all death chest commands

 ## Permissons ##